SmartLlink/SmartLink-Escrow/README.md

 ``` bash
 npm run serve
 ```
-Congrats, your project is up!
+Congrats, your project is up and running!

 ##### Open the project
-To open the project, you have two local URLs that you can access from your browser:
+To open the project, you may use the two local URLs which you can access from your browser:
 - Local:   http://localhost:8080/
 - Network: http://192.168.0.33:8080/

 The URLs may vary depending on the ports available on your computer.

-## API Reference
-Link to the demo

-## Credits
+## Contributing
-Give proper credits.
-This could be a link to any repo which inspired you to build this project, any blogposts or links to people who contrbuted in this project.
+We appreciate all types of contributions from anyone!
+The tiniest adjustments will sometimes make a huge difference.
+Please have a look around.
+Feel free to ask questions on our [Telegram](https://t.me/smartlinkofficial), or submit a GitHub pull request.